Ash-0803/Python-Projects/hangman/readme.md

 and hangman is being drawn.
 Once the hangman is completed, you have lost all your lives and you loose the game.

+If you're running it locally, then run the *Hangman2.py* file.
-So, guess the right letters and have fun !
+Well, all that's left is to guess the right letters to not be hanged !